Tiramisioux/CinePi-2K-rec-signal/README.md

 Exit by pressing ctrl-x and then selecting "yes".

-... or add the scripts to the end of the file home/pi/camera/cameracore3.py (remember to add sudo for running metadata.py)
+... or add the scripts to the end of the file home/pi/camera/cameracore3.py (remember to add sudo for running)

 Reboot the Pi.